 In the RTL by configuring the appropriate BRAM parameters.
 The 1024 72-bit parameters initd_0 through initd_1023 can be used to designate the initial contents for a particular BRAM instance or set of instances in the design.
-Refer to section BRAM72K_SDP-Memory Initialization in Speedster7t IP Component Library User Guide for details of BRAM preload.
-2. By specifying in the RTL that a memory initialization file needs to be read.
+Refer to the "BRAM72K_SDP-Memory Initialization" section in the Speedster7t Component Library User Guide (UG086) for details of BRAM preload.
+By specifying in the RTL that a memory initialization file needs to be read.
 This file would contain hexadecimal entries for the required memory contents, with the first entry corresponding to address zero and moving upward.